microsoftgraph/microsoft-graph-toolkit/samples/teams-sso-node/readme.md

 1. To test locally, [NodeJS](https://nodejs.org/en/download/) must be installed on your development machine.

-1. To test locally, you'll need [Ngrok](https://ngrok.com/) installed on your development machine.
+1. To test locally, you need [Ngrok](https://ngrok.com/) installed on your development machine.
 Make sure you've downloaded and installed Ngrok on your local machine. ngrok will tunnel requests from the Internet to your local computer and terminate the SSL connection from Teams.

 > NOTE: The free ngrok plan will generate a new URL every time you run it, which requires you to update your Azure AD registration, the Teams app manifest, and the project configuration.
 A paid account with a permanent ngrok URL is recommended.